raleel/mythras-srd/0002_Characters.md

 ### Using Passions

 A Passion is any deeply held commitment that has the capacity to influence events during play.
-Although they can be used as stand-alone Abilities (to call them skills is to do them a disservice), Passions are further expanded below to explain in more detail how they work and how they can influence _Mythras Imperative_ characters and campaigns.
+Although they can be used as stand-alone Abilities (to call them skills is to do them a disservice), Passions are further expanded below to explain in more detail how they work and how they can influence _Mythras_ _Imperative_ characters and campaigns.

 In summary, Passions can be used thus:

 • To augment another skill, reflecting the depth of one's feelings and how it drives action.
-When used in this regard, the Passion adds 20% of its value to a skill being used, as long asif the augmentation is thematically and dramatically important.
+When used in this regard, the Passion adds 20% of its value to a skill being used, if the augmentation is thematically and dramatically important.

-• As an Ability in its own right toto drive choices, desires and emotional actions and responses.
+• As an Ability to drive choices, desires and emotional actions and responses.
 When used in this way a Standard roll is made against a Passion to determine how strongly the character thinks and feels about something.
 If a roll is a Success, then the character acts in line with what the Passion would dictate.
 If the roll Fails, then the character can act freely without feeling constrained by the Passion's drives.

 • To oppose other Passions – even those held by the same character.
 This is typically used where two Passions would conflict.
 For instance, a personal love might dictate a course of action that would be contrary to an Oath or loyalty.
 Here use an Opposed Roll between the two Passions, with the more successful determining how the character acts.